Filming in Paris: Permits, Studios & Production Logistics

 What are typical day rates for Paris crew?

-Paris crew day rates run roughly €600–900 for camera assistants and electricians, €900–1,400 for gaffers and key grips, €1,400–2,200 for directors of photography, and €2,000–3,500 for production designers — all per the CCN-Production collective agreement.
+Paris crew day rates run roughly €600–900 for camera assistants and electricians and €900–1,400 for gaffers and key grips.
+Directors of photography run €1,400–2,200, and production designers €2,000–3,500, all per the CCN-Production collective agreement.
 Add 50–55% social charges on top of every French payroll line.
-Equipment rental, location fees, and base-camp logistics are competitive with London and meaningfully cheaper than New York or Los Angeles.
-The TRIP 30–40% rebate offsets a substantial share of total Paris spend for qualifying international productions.
+Equipment rental, location fees, and base-camp logistics stay competitive with London and run clearly cheaper than New York or Los Angeles.
+The TRIP 30–40% rebate then offsets a large share of total Paris spend for qualifying international productions.

 Ready to Roll